CGum/uni-student-course-page-redesign/README.md

 The downloadable HTML I have on here will not have the functionality to add and remove courses because of the missing information I will take out of my code.

-The following image shows the redesigned version of the course addédrop page.
+The following image shows the redesigned version of the course add/drop page.

 ![p4](https://user-images.githubusercontent.com/35476666/125224386-600ca780-e282-11eb-8830-a17a1a88a128.PNG)